Kempes (Brazilian footballer)

-Everton Kempes dos Santos Gonçalves (3 August 1982 – 28 November 2016), commonly known as Kempes, was a Brazilian footballer who last played as a forward for Chapecoense.
+Everton Kempes dos Santos Gonçalves (3 August 1982 – 28 November 2016), commonly known as Kempes, was a Brazilian professional footballer who last played as a forward for Chapecoense.
+He was named after Argentine player Mario Kempes.

 Kempes was one of the victims when LaMia Airlines Flight 2933 crashed on 28 November 2016.

-Club career
+Career

 Born in Carpina, Pernambuco, Kempes moved to Rio de Janeiro at early age, and joined Canto do Rio at the age of 17 after impressing on a trial.
 He was promoted to the first team in 2001, and subsequently represented Nacional de Muriaé before joining Série A club Paraná in 2004.

 After being rarely used, Kempes moved to Espírito Santo and played for Estrela do Norte and Vitória, winning the 2006 Campeonato Capixaba with the latter.
 Spells at Sertãozinho and 15 de Novembro de Campo Bom followed before signing a contract with Ceará on 11 July 2007.

 In 2008 Kempes joined Caxias, and after being the club's top goalscorer in the year's Campeonato Gaúcho, signed for Ipatinga on loan; at the latter he scored his first top tier goal, in a 2–1 home win against Fluminense on 10 August.
 On 11 January 2009, he was presented at Criciúma.

 On 4 June 2009, Kempes was transferred to Portuguesa, who bought 70% of his federative rights.
 He failed to impress during his spell at Lusa, and subsequently served loan spells at Novo Hamburgo, Ceará, América Mineiro and Cerezo Osaka before joining JEF United Chiba permanently on 1 February 2013.

 Kempes returned to Brazil on 2 March 2015, signing for Joinville.
 On 16 December 2015, he joined state rivals Chapecoense.